nayanex/Offerzen_Articles/oracle_python_articles/article_1/README.md

 # Pulling Data Out of Oracle database with Python using SQLAlchemy and Unit of Work Design Pattern

 In this tutorial style article we are going to provide you with some steps to connect to an Oracle database in a Python application by using SQLAlchemy ORM (Object relational mapping) and the Unit of Work Design Pattern.
-By the end of it you will be able to perform queries using raw SQL commands along with some Python features such as encapsulating your queries in classes and methods according to business rules domains and making your code more flexible and reusable by concatenating python variables in your queries commands using the format method.
+By the end of it you will be able to perform queries using raw SQL commands.

 ## Introduction